-The main function of automotive engine valves is to let air in and out of the cylinders.
+So, The main function of automotive engine valves is to; let air in and out of the cylinders.

-The automotive engine valve that lets the air into the cylinder is the intake valve.
+The automotive engine valves that let the air into the cylinder is the intake valve.

-The automotive engine valve that lets the gases escape are the exhaust valves.
+The automotive engine valves that let the gases escape are the exhaust valves.

-The overhead valve system (OHV) system, operated by pushrods.
+The overhead valve engine (OHV), operates by using pushrods.

-An overhead-cam (OHC) engine needs fewer parts to operate the valves.
-The cams act directly on bucket tappets.
+An overhead camshaft engine (OHC); needs fewer parts to operate the valves.
+The camshaft operates directly on bucket tappets.

-Intake valves handle cool, low pressure, low density charges whereas exhaust valves handle hot, high pressure, high density gases.
+Intake valves handle cool; low pressure; low density gases.

 - Reduced power